Mars Needs Rewrites...

 As a digression, while watching John Carter I kept wondering how, despite wearing a minimum of clothing and having very light skin, how was it that John Carter did not burn or even get a tan while crossing the deserts of Barsoom?
 Just a thought.

 Most everyone else wasn't directed so much as given sometimes clunky dialogue and asked to say it.
 Hands is a competent actor, but here he looked stunned, as if surprised to have ended up in this film.
-Purefoy and West look so much alike one soon just gave up trying to sort out who was who (being able to distinguish only when one did something evil).
+Purefoy and West look so much alike one soon just gave up trying to distinguish between the two.
 Moreover, the immortal priests (led by Strong) were shape-shifters, so one never could trust whether they were looking at the actual actor or this priest whose motivations were unclear.
 Why did he want the bad guy to win?
 It was something about managing destruction, but since we never got to know the characters, their motivations were opaque.

 In truth, John Carter was opaque in terms of how it looked.
 I saw the trailer, and there was a lot of light in it, so perhaps it was just a bad print or because I was sitting high up in the theater, but Dan Mindel's cinematography was drenched in a lot of darkness to where things were at times hard to distinguish.